 As a reminder, the import process will not include any secure credentials for connectors.
+You have the option to set the connector credentials up front when creating the job (see screenshot above).
+Otherwise, you must independently find the imported connectors and explicitly set the credentials after the job has been created.

-Thus, you must independently find the imported connectors and explicitly set the credentials.
-Likewise, if your source compliance job is using any global objects such as Algorithms, those global objects must be pre-synced to all engines in the orchestrator's engine pool.
-This can be done directly on the Hyperscale product or via the /sync-engines DCT API:
+If your source compliance job is using any global objects such as Algorithms, those global objects must be pre-synced to all engines in the orchestrator's engine pool.
+This can be done via the Manually Deploy Job Dependencies option in the Hyperscale Orchestrator's Action menu.